 CURRENT CAMPAIGNS AND PROJECTS

-Ecuador Endangered Campaign: Supporting local and indigenous people in Ecuador to resist mega-mining projects on their lands and in the world's most biodiverse tropical rainforests
+Since 2017 RIC has been supporting rural and indigenous people in Ecuador to resist a swathe of new mega-mining projects in the world's most biodiverse tropical rainforests.

-NSW Forests: Working with local environmental groups and communities to continue to resist the deplorable logging of old-growth forests and some of the last remaining habitats for endangered species such as Koalas
+RIC is working with local environmental groups and communities in Northern NSW to continue to resist the deplorable logging of old-growth forests and some of the last remaining habitats for endangered species such as Koalas.

 The Rainforest Information Centre has been a central link in the radical environmental moment for nearly four decades.
 It was born out of the successful struggle to save the sub-tropical rainforests of New South Wales, Australia (now a World Heritage Area) in 1979-to 1981.
 His initial experiences to save rainforests, beginning at Terania Creek, inspired John Seed to establish and lead the organisation in its participation in the struggles to save the temperate rainforests of Tasmania in 1982 (Franklin River Blockade) and the tropical rainforests of Far North Queensland in 1983-84 (Daintree Blockade).